CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/README.md

 ## Software Requirements

-All notebooks were developed in Python 3 using the [Anaconda Python distribution](www.anaconda.com).
+All notebooks were developed in Python 3 using the [Anaconda Python distribution](https://www.anaconda.com).

-Required packages are numpy, scipy, pandas, matplotlib, and astropy, all part of Anaconda.
+Required packages are numpy, scipy, pandas, matplotlib, and astropy, all available with Anaconda.

 LaTeX is required for math symbols in the notebooks.